linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 ## 2. US Debt Crisis and Adjustment (1928–1937)
 - **Economic Context**
-  - This period covers the [[US Debt Crisis and Adjustment 1928-1937|Great Depression]] and the subsequent economic adjustments.
+  - This period covers the [Great Depression](../Chapters/US%20Debt%20Crisis%20and%20Adjustment%201928-1937.md) and the subsequent economic adjustments.
-  - It provides insights into how [[War Economies An Overview|economic conflicts]] can lead to broader geopolitical tensions.
+  - It provides insights into how [economic conflicts](.md) can lead to broader geopolitical tensions.

 ## 3. US Debt Crisis and Adjustment (2007–2011)
 - **Modern Economic Crisis**
-  - Examines the recent [[Squam Lake Group Letter|financial crisis]] and the adjustments that followed.
+  - Examines the recent [financial crisis](../../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%209-%20Bailouts%20and%20Bank%20Failures/Squam%20Lake%20Group%20Letter.md) and the adjustments that followed.
   - Offers a contemporary perspective on managing debt crises and economic recovery.

-These detailed case studies provide a comprehensive understanding of how different countries have navigated economic crises,  the role of [[Inflationary Depressions and Currency Crises|policy makers]],  and the long-term implications of these events on global economic and political landscapes.
+These detailed case studies provide a comprehensive understanding of how different countries have navigated economic crises,  the role of [policy makers](../Chapters/Inflationary%20Depressions%20and%20Currency%20Crises.md),  and the long-term implications of these events on global economic and political landscapes.

 # German Hyperinflation: A Detailed Case Study